Descent + Nazi-persecution restitution · decided by Provincial government

 By ancestor path

-Your relationship to the Austria ancestor determines which rules apply.
+Your relationship to the Austrian ancestor determines which rules apply

 Direct descendants of someone who fled Nazi persecution from Austria can declare citizenship, fee-free.